 Cash balances from the General Fund are invested as permitted by law.
 Pursuant to NRS 541.140, the District may invest in Treasury notes or bonds of the United States or any state, county or municipal corporation.
 The District may also invest in the Local Government Investment Pool (LGIP).
-The District's investment in the LGIP is equal to its original investment plus monthly allocations of interest income and realized/unrealized gains and losses, which is the same as the value of the pool shares.
+The District's investment in the LGIP is stated at fair value.
+Fair value is the amount at which a financial instrument could be exchanged in a current transaction between will parties other than in a forced or liquidation sale.